Llisha-Bleu/2020_Election_Results/technology.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+Postgres and pgAdmin will be used for the database.
+Database storage will be on S3, integrated with AWS RDS database.
+We will integrate Flask to display the data.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is ___.
 Extra ML verbiage here.